 RIDE members help us evaluate our practices and programs, grow our understanding of DEI and hold ourselves accountable as we work to be more diverse, equitable and inclusive.
 With RIDE’s collaboration and through other learning opportunities, we look forward to better representing everyone who rides and improving access to safe, affordable and rewarding options for everyone to bike and be active.

 We are grateful for QBP’s support to help us continue our RIDE work.
-QBP is the 2019-2020 sponsor of our RIDE Committee and is sponsoring a DEI program in the spring.
+QBP is the 2019-2020 sponsor of our RIDE Advisory Board and is sponsoring a DEI program in the spring.
 Stay tuned for more information on that!
 QBP is also committed to advancing equity internally through their own DEI initiatives, including their Equity and Diversity Internship.

 In 2018, we released our Strategic Plan, in which we published Our Commitment to Diversity, Equity and Inclusion.
 Here is our commitment: